-Shrewsbury Bookfest’s aim of the conference is for delegates to see, hear and meet leading figures and authors from the world of children’s literature and education in order to gain inspiration and share ideas on how to help children develop a life-long love of reading.
+Shrewsbury Bookfest’s aim of the conference was for delegates to see, hear and meet leading figures and authors from the world of children’s literature and education in order to gain inspiration and share ideas on how to help children develop a life-long love of reading.

 Shrewsbury Bookfest is a registered charity.
-The Building a Buzz About Books Conference also marks the official launch of its Book Award 2018 reading development project for primary schools.
+The Building a Buzz About Books Conference also marked the official launch of its Book Award 2018 reading development project for primary schools.
 The Bookfest Book Award is a highly successful project that has been run every two years in primary schools across Shropshire since 2010.
 It has been proved to have had a significant impact on inspiring children to read.
 Nearly 2,000 children will take part in Book Award 2018 reading, reviewing and voting for their favourite book from a nominated shortlist.
 The project has been underpinned by funding from trusts and foundations and generous sponsorship from NFU Mutual and Hatfields Jaguar Shrewsbury.

 Shrewsbury Bookfest is a registered charity and does not seek to profit from its work.
 Its growing reputation with national organisations such as The Guardian, publishers, children’s authors and illustrators as being well-run, well managed has underpinned its success in seeking funding from trusts, foundations and sponsors.
-Ticket prices for this conference have therefore been capped at just £50 per delegate (including lunch).
+Ticket prices for this conference were therefore capped at just £50 per delegate (including lunch).